anyweez/matchgrab/README.md

 max_time_ago            : ignore matches beyond this age (default ~2 months)

 riot_api_key            : copy and paste your API key from Riot here; used for all requests that require one

+keep_stats              : whether stats for each match should be stored
 ```

 ## Accessing data

-Matchgrab records data to a [LevelDB database](https://github.com/google/leveldb) that contains the data described in [Match.proto](https://github.com/anyweez/matchgrab/blob/master/Match.proto).
+Matchgrab records data to a [LevelDB database](https://github.com/google/leveldb) that contains the data described in [Match.proto](https://github.com/anyweez/matchgrab/blob/master/proto/match.proto).
 In order to read the data, you'll need to find some libraries in your language of choice that allow you to read LevelDB databases and then decode the data stored there (encoded using [Google's protocol buffers](https://developers.google.com/protocol-buffers/)).
 A few recommendations include:

 - For **Python**: [plyvel](https://github.com/wbolster/plyvel) and Google's [protobuf library](https://github.com/google/protobuf)
 - For **Java**: [leveldbjni](https://github.com/fusesource/leveldbjni) and Google's [protobuf library](https://github.com/google/protobuf)